-How Much Alcohol Can You Drink Before You’ll be Over the Legal Limit to Drive?
+How Many Drinks Can You Have Before You’ll Be Over the Legal Limit to Drive?

 Use the BAC chart to estimate your blood alcohol level after a certain number of drinks.

 The alcohol a person drinks is absorbed by the body and eventually ends up in the bloodstream.
-The amount of alcohol in a person's bloodstream—measured as blood alcohol concentration (BAC)—is directly related to his or her level of impairment.
+The amount of alcohol in a person's bloodstream—measured as blood alcohol concentration (BAC)—is directly related to the level of impairment.
 Because of this relationship between BAC and impairment, all states make it illegal to drive if your BAC exceeds a certain level.

-Below is a BAC chart that can give you a rough idea of what your BAC might be after a certain number of drinks.
-However, everyone metabolizes alcohol differently and there are lots of factors that can affect the rate at which this happens.
-So, while this table can give you an estimate of BAC, a direct measurement is the only way to be reasonably sure of how much alcohol you have in your system.
-In other words, don't rely on this chart to determine when you're safe to drive—if you've been drinking alcohol or using any other intoxicating substances, don't get behind the wheel.
+The BAC chart below can give you a rough idea of what your BAC might be after a certain number of drinks.
+However, everyone metabolizes alcohol differently, and there are lots of factors that can affect the rate at which this happens.
+So, while this table can give you an estimate of BAC, a direct measurement of your blood or breath is the only way to be reasonably sure of how much alcohol you have in your system.
+In other words, don't rely on this chart to determine when you're safe to drive.
+If you've been drinking alcohol or using any other intoxicating substances, don't get behind the wheel.

+Many people want to know how many drinks it takes to get to .08% (the BAC limit in all but one state).
 This chart (which is based on the chart published by the California Department of Motor Vehicles) shows estimated BAC levels based on the number of drinks consumed and the person's sex and weight.
-You'll note at the bottom it says to subtract a certain amount from the BAC for every 40 minutes that has lapsed between drinks.
+You'll note at the bottom it says to subtract a certain amount from the BAC for every 40 minutes that have lapsed between drinks.
 The subtraction is to compensate for the metabolization that occurs after you consume alcohol.
 In other words, after the alcohol is absorbed into your system, it starts to dissipate, and your BAC drops.
+Again, this chart is only an estimate and shouldn't be relied on to determine whether you can legally drive.

 Number of Drinks